Jake Banta

 Jacob Daniel Banta (born c.
 1965) is an American politician and musician who currently represents the 4th District in the Pennsylvania House of Representatives since 2023.
 He is a member of the Republican Party.

 Early life and career

 Banta was born in Waterford, Pennsylvania, and grew up on his family's farm in LeBoeuf Township, Pennsylvania.
-Following graduation from Fort LeBoeuf High School in 1983, Banta enlisted in the United States Navy SEALs, from which he was honorably discharged.
+Following graduation from Fort LeBoeuf High School in 1983, Banta enlisted in the United States Navy, ultimately becoming a Navy SEAL; he was honorably discharged.
 After the 9/11 attacks, Banta worked as a security contractor with the U.S. Department of Defense in the Middle East.

 Political career

 In 2022, Banta ran to represent the 4th District in the Pennsylvania House of Representatives, following the retirement of Curt Sonney.
 He won the six-person Republican primary election, and went on to defeat Democrat Chelsea Oliver in the general election.

+For the 2025–2026 Session, Banta serves on the following committees: